zlatozar/TigerLanguage/FrontEnd/Readme.md

 routine can find its arguments just under its own frame.
 In other words, the arguments have small negative addresses relative to the base of the called routine's frame.
 In all other respects, they can be accessed just like variables local to the called routine.

+#### View Shift

+The difference in the caller's method of access and the callee's is called the _view shift_.

+The frame module provides a sequence of instructions, the view shift, ensuring that, on function entry, parameters are moved into the callee's frame where they are expected by the callee's body.
+See 'instrs' field in Frame.